Get tech deals galore on Apple, HP and more for Amazon Prime Day 2021—shop our top picks

 Soundbars

-VIZIO Elevate Sound Bar for TV, Home Theater Surround Sound System for $699.99 (Save $300): The VIZIO has eighteen speakers and a thunderous subwoofer, which makes watching actions flicks a real thrill.
+VIZIO Elevate Sound Bar for TV, Home Theater Surround Sound System for $679.99 (Save $320): The VIZIO has 18 speakers and a thunderous subwoofer, which makes watching actions flicks a real thrill.

 Looking for hard-to-find essentials?
 Sign up for our Resources by Reviewed newsletter.